 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 Before taking this medicine

-You should not use this medicine if you are allergic to it phenylephrine (often used in certain cold or allergy medicines).
+You should not use Hemorrhoidal if you are allergic to it Hemorrhoidal (often used in certain cold or allergy medicines).